 Valentine’s candies of choice (For mine I went with Smarties and candy hearts, but for kids who are gluten free I picked up some jelly beans to mix in in place of the Smarties).

-1. Melt the white chocolate and stir to remove chunks.
+1. Melt the white chocolate and coconut oil and stir to remove chunks.
 (I tried melting the chocolate two ways: on the stove top in a double boiler and in the microwave.
 For some reason I had better luck in the microwave).

 2.When melted, drizzle the white chocolate over the popcorn.